You have a saved audit — pick up where you left off?

 0 done

-Tap a task to read why it matters.
+Tap a task to expand.
 Tap the checkbox to mark done.
+Tap ✕ to remove a task you don't need.

 Daily habits